 Mr James Stanley currently works at the York Teaching Hospitals NHS Trust and Ramsay Clifton Park Hospital.
 He graduated in 1998 from the Royal Free Hospital in London, and gained training in Lister Hospital, Stevenage and York Hospital before his fellowship training in both Ireland and York.
 His specialist areas include minimally invasive surgery, arthroscopic surgery, ligament reconstruction, sports injuries and arthritic surgery – in particular early onset and prevention.
 He has an active research interest and specialism in diabetic feet.
 James regularly delivers lectures and surgical demonstrations, regionally, nationally and internationally and has a prominent role in the teaching of medical students.

-As a consultant orthopaedic surgeon in Cardiff, Mr Thomas has continued developing specialist interests in surgery of the foot and ankle.
+As a consultant orthopaedic surgeon in Cardiff, Rhys has continued developing specialist interests in surgery of the foot and ankle.
 He is the only surgeon in the UK to have received Travelling Fellowship awards from both the European Foot and Ankle Society and American Orthopaedic Foot and Ankle Society.
 Rhys has a strong interest in sporting injuries and has set up the south Wales sports medicine forum.
 Rhys also acts as Honorary Surgeon to the Welsh Rugby Union and Cardiff Blues.